 - My first name literally translates to "born of ashes" - possibly why I fell in love with the concept of the Phoenix, both bird and comic book variety entity.

-- As a poet, I’ve been published in several online journals and earlier this year my first ever print journal (Science Fiction Poetry Association, Vol 38, Issue 2).
+- As a poet, I’ve been published in several online journals and one print journal (Science Fiction Poetry Association, Vol 38, Issue 2).
 The name of the piece is "Fragments".

 What is "The Northern Divide"...?